fleetdm/fleet/docs/3-Deployment/4-Example-deployment-scenarios.md

 ![Add New Host](../images/add-new-host-modal.png)

-If you select "Fetch Kolide Certificate", your browser will download the appropriate file to your downloads directory (to a file probably called `localhost-8080.pem`).
+If you select "Fetch Fleet Certificate", your browser will download the appropriate file to your downloads directory (to a file probably called `localhost-8080.pem`).
 Copy this file to your CentOS host at `/var/osquery/server.pem`.

 You can also select "Reveal Secret" on that modal and the enrollment secret for your Fleet instance will be revealed.
 Copy that text and create a file with its contents: